Willyb15/Data-Science-Python/Week4/day7_intro_to_classes/classes_assignment.md

 2. Next, let's do the same, but this time calculate the total number of lines of code that have been written by all our members.
 Let's put this in a method called `get_num_lines_code`.
 3. Finally, let's write a method that gets the most common coding level of the members.
 Do this by taking the mode of programming levels across all members in `OurClass`, and returning the string 'None' if there is no model.
 Put this in a method called `get_coding_level`.

+# Extra Credit

+1. Create a new class, called `Instructor`, that has two attributes, `name` and `questions_answered`, where `name` is an argument that users of the class have to pass in when instantiating it, and `questions_answered` is initialized as an empty list.
+2. Create a method on the `Instructor` class, called `add_question_answered`, that takes in a string (a `question` parameter), and adds it to the `questions_anwered` attribute.
+3. Now, on the `OurClass` class, build a method that calculates the total number of questions answered across all the instructors.
+This will involve a few things:

+* Adding an `instructors` attribute (here it'll be a list) to the `__init__` method.
+* Build a method, which we'll call `get_num_questions_answered`, that cycles over the instructors list (which we'll assume is full of a bunch of `Instructor` objects), and calculates the total number of questions answered across all instructors.

+4. Now write a method that checks whether there are any outstanding questions not answered (**Hint**: Use the results from the `get_num_questions_asked` and `get_num_questions_answered` methods that you have already written).